cover

 Abstract

 This study assessed smallholder cocoa farmers' perceptions of climate variability in Ghana.
-Through a survey of 600 farmers, findings indicate awareness of climate change, particularly in temperature, while perceptions of variability in rainfall and other climate variables were more neutral.
+Through a survey of 600 farmers, findings indicate awareness of climate changes, particularly in temperature, while perceptions of variability in rainfall and other climate variables were more neutral.
 Farmers identified deforestation and agrochemical use as key drivers of climate variability.
 The study emphasizes the necessity for targeted interventions to enhance awareness and adaptive capacity among farmers by recommending comprehensive adaptation strategies and equitable resource access.
 These insights aim to inform policymakers and stakeholders to promote sustainable cocoa production in Ghana.

-Development of an On-Site Protocol to Identify the Adulterations in Palmyrah Jaggery through Comparative Evaluation of Fresh Market Samples and Control Sample Thangavel, Kirushanthi; Thavaputhalvan, Thavapiraja; Chandrajith, Vidana Gayan Gamage; Sivaji, Maathumai; Srivijeindran, Srithayalan
+Development of an On-Site Protocol to Identify the Adulterations in Palmyrah Jaggery through Comparative Evaluation of Fresh Market samples and Control Sample Thangavel, Kirushanthi; Thavaputhalvan, Thavapiraja; Chandrajith, Vidana Gayan Gamage; Sivaji, Maathumai; Srivijeindran, Srithayalan

-International Journal on Food, Agriculture and Natural Resources Vol 6, No 2 (2025): IJ-FANRES
+International Journal on Food, Agriculture and Natural Resources Vol 6, No 2 (2025): Ij-FANRes

 Publisher : Food, Agriculture and Natural Resources - NETWORKS